 On Mooney's LinkedIn resume, descriptions of campaigns similarly impart a distinctly conservative flavor, on issues like right-to-work and "definition of marriage."

-That page also describes Mooney as "a nationally respected independent political consultant with extensive experience working with some of America’s most powerful trade associations, largest corporations, and most recognizable elected officials."
+page also describes Mooney as "a nationally respected independent political consultant with extensive experience working with some of America’s most powerful trade associations, largest corporations, and most recognizable elected officials."

 Groups that have hired Silver Bullet, though, haven't always been thrilled with its service.

 In 2015, Protecting Michigan Taxpayers paid the company to collect signatures for a ballot initiative in Michigan.
 It hoped to repeal a state law requiring that construction workers earn union wages on state-funded or state-sponsored projects.